E-commerce

 return rate

-Competitor comparison on product pages
+Competitor comparisons on product pages

-better explaining the offer will reduce hesitation
+explaining the offer better will reduce hesitation

 click to cart

-average cart value
+average order value

 The qualities of a good hypothesis

-• It starts from a real signal: not from an internal aesthetic preference.
+• It starts from a real signal : not from an internal aesthetic preference.

-• It targets an identifiable friction: understanding, trust, effort, speed, perceived risk.
+• It targets an identifiable friction : understanding, trust, effort, speed, perceived risk.

-• It specifies the expected effect: on which step, which segment, and which indicator.
+• It specifies the expected effect : on which step, which segment, and which indicator.

 What to avoid